IIIF/api/source/api/presentation/2.0/index.md

 A range _MUST_ include one or more canvases or, different to sequences, parts of canvases with one exception.
 The part must be rectangular, and is given using the `xywh=` fragment approach.
 This allows for selecting, for example, the areas within two newspaper pages where an article is located.
 As the information about the canvas is already in the sequence, it _MUST_ not be repeated.
 In order to present a table of the different ranges to allow a user to select one, every range _MUST_ have a label and the top most range in the table _SHOULD_ have a `viewingHint` with the value "top".
 A range that is the top of a hierarchy does not need to list all of the canvases in the sequence, and _SHOULD_ only give the list of ranges below it.
 Ranges _MAY_ also have any of the other properties defined in this specification.

 Ranges _MAY_ include other ranges.
 This is done in a `ranges` property within the range.
-The values within the range _MUST_ be strings giving the URIs of ranges in the list in the manifest.
+The values within the ranges list _MUST_ be strings giving the URIs of ranges in the list in the manifest.

 Ranges are linked or embedded within the manifest in a `structures` field.
 It is a flat list of objects, even if there is only one range.

 {% highlight json %}